woss/fork-polkadot-js-api/substrate/extrinsics.md

   \# \</weight>

+### payoutNominator(era: `EraIndex`, validators: `Vec<(T::AccountId, u32)>`)
+- **interface**: api.tx.staking.payoutNominator
+- **summary**:   Make one nominator's payout for one era.

+  - `who` is the controller account of the nominator to pay out.

+  - `era` may not be lower than one following the most recently paid era.
+If it is higher,  then it indicates an instruction to skip the payout of all previous eras.

+  - `validators` is the list of all validators that `who` had exposure to during `era`.
+If it is incomplete, then less than the full reward will be paid out.
+It must not exceed `MAX_NOMINATIONS`.

+  WARNING: once an era is payed for a validator such validator can't claim the payout of previous era.

+  WARNING: Incorrect arguments here can result in loss of payout.
+Be very careful.

+  \# \<weight>

+  - Number of storage read of `O(validators)`; `validators` is the argument of the call,  and is bounded by `MAX_NOMINATIONS`.

+  - Each storage read is `O(N)` size and decode complexity; `N` is the  maximum  nominations that can be given to a single validator.

+  - Computation complexity: `O(MAX_NOMINATIONS * logN)`; `MAX_NOMINATIONS` is the  maximum number of validators that may be nominated by a single nominator, it is   bounded only economically (all nominators are required to place a minimum stake).

+  \# \</weight>

+### payoutValidator(era: `EraIndex`)
+- **interface**: api.tx.staking.payoutValidator
+- **summary**:   Make one validator's payout for one era.

+  - `who` is the controller account of the validator to pay out.

+  - `era` may not be lower than one following the most recently paid era.
+If it is higher,  then it indicates an instruction to skip the payout of all previous eras.

+  WARNING: once an era is payed for a validator such validator can't claim the payout of previous era.

+  WARNING: Incorrect arguments here can result in loss of payout.
+Be very careful.

+  \# \<weight>

+  - Time complexity: O(1).

+  - Contains a limited number of reads and writes.

+  \# \</weight>

+### reapStash(stash: `T::AccountId`)
+- **interface**: api.tx.staking.reapStash
+- **summary**:   Remove all data structure concerning a staker/stash once its balance is zero.
+This is essentially equivalent to `withdraw_unbonded` except it can be called by anyone and the target `stash` must have no funds left.

+  This can be called from any origin.

+  - `stash`: The stash account to reap.
+Its balance must be zero.

 ### rebond(value: `Compact<BalanceOf<T>>`)
 - **interface**: api.tx.staking.rebond
 - **summary**:   Rebond a portion of the stash scheduled to be unlocked.